Prevention of Sexual Harassment (PoSH) Act

 - Penalties: Non-compliance with the provisions of the Act shall be punishable with a fine upto Rs 50,000, cancellation of registration to conduct business in case of repeated violations.

-District Officers under the PoSH Act
+District Officers under the POSH Act

 - The PoSH Act mandates States to appoint an officer in every district who would play a “pivotal” role in implementing the Act.